afni-gangc/afni-gangc.github.io/_posts/2022-05-20-blog-post-title-from-file-name.md

 Is there any room for model improvement?
 Remeber that we used exponentially-modified Gaussian to fit the data (distribution \\(\mathcal D\\) in the model) at the trial level.
 One may try other distributions such as shifted log-normal (as prefered in Haines et al. (2020)), Gaussian, inversge Gaussian, or Student's \\(t\\).
 In the current case, those alternative distributions could not compete with the exponentially-modified Gaussian as visually illustrated through posterior predictive checks as Fig. 5 in [Chen et al. (2021)](https://doi.org/10.1016/j.neuroimage.2021.118647).
 Comparisons among these models can also be quantitively assessed through leave-one-out cross-validation using the function `loo` in `brms`.
 Keep in mind that even though exponentially-modified Gaussian worked well for this particular dataset, a different disttribution (e.g., shifted log-normal) might be more appropriate for another dataset.

 We should not forget our ultimate goal: estimating test-retest reliability!
 How to extract the information from the model output?
-All the information is embedded in the variance-covariance matrix \mathbf \Sigma_{8\times 8}.
+All the information is embedded in the variance-covariance matrix \\(\mathbf \Sigma_{8\times 8}\\).
 So, here comes our finale:

 ```\{r}
 S <- VarCorr(m, summary=F) # retrieve draws for the Sigma matrix